๐ Dog Business Models

 Key Decision Factors

 What animal handling or business skills do you bring?
-Leverage your strengths when choosing a model.
+Use your strengths when choosing a model.

 Investment ranges from $10K (mobile training) to $500K+ (full facilities).
 Include 6-12 months working capital.